 Not only is the Millennium Green a beautifully peaceful open space, it is also home for many different species of plants and creatures.
-Jan Watchman has kindly put together a comprensive list of the flora and fauna found on the Millennium Green.
+Jan Watchman has kindly put together a comprensive list of the and found on the Millennium Green.

 The Monks Eleigh Millennium Green Trust was inaugurated in 1999 and the land was bought with help from The Countryside Agency, various local corporate donors and organisations, and personal donations.
 Many people in the area also donated money towards benches, tables, trees, bulbs and plants.